weygoldt/weygoldt.github.io/content/posts/brasil_2023/_index.md

 ---
-title: "Notes on a field trip to Amapa, Brazil in 2023"
+title: "Adventures in the Amazon: Exploring Electric Fish in the Rainforest, Brazil 2023"
 summary: "A small report on a field trip to the Amazonian Rainforest in Amapa, Brazil in 2023"
 # showSummary: true
 categories: ["Post"]
 tags: ["rainforest", "amapa", "brazil", "field trip", "science", "efish", "research", "2023"]
 date: 2023-11-07T12:43:20+01:00
-draft: true
+draft: false
 ---

-Recently, I was lucky enough to join [Jan Benda](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/biologie/institute/neurobiologie/lehrbereiche/neuroethologie/) on a research expedition to study the fascinating world of electric fish in the Amazonian Rainforest.
+Recently, I had the privilege of joining [Jan Benda](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/biologie/institute/neurobiologie/lehrbereiche/neuroethologie/) on a remarkable research expedition to delve into the captivating realm of electric fish in the Amazonian Rainforest.

-Over the course of nine days at a remote field station, I encountered the challenges and wonders of this unique ecosystem, all in the pursuit of understanding these enigmatic aquatic creatures.
+Over the course of nine days at a remote field station, I was immersed in the challenges and wonders of this unique ecosystem, all in pursuit of unraveling the mysteries of these enigmatic aquatic creatures.

-The following is a small report on my experience.
+## A Pictorial Journey

+Let's start with some visuals to set the scene:

 {{< gallery >}}
   <img src="misc/01.jpg" class="grid-w50 md:grid-w33 xl:grid-w33" />